FALLACY 1: CONTEMPORARY APPROACHES

 Natural language is not an obstacle, but the condition of ordinary argumentation.

-Criticism of argument does not escape argumentation.
-First, it has to be justified.
-This justified diagnosis is just a move in a longer game, not the final one, not the terminal charge.
-This justified diagnosis is just one move in a longer game, it is by no means a final, conclusive or terminal act.
-In a subsequent move, the so-called “fallacious arguer” can exercise his or her right of reply, and try to rebut the accusation of fallacy.
-This reply can itself be challenged, and there is no rule as to who closes the game.
+The criticism of arguments does not escape argumentation.
+First, the diagnosis of fallacy must be justified.
+This justified diagnosis is only one move in a longer game, not the final move, not the final charge.
+In a subsequent move, the so-called “fallacious arguer” can exercise his right of reply, and try to refute the charge of fallacy.

-[1] To use a title of W. Ward Fearnside & William B. Holther (1959).
-Fallacy: The Counterfeit of Argument, quoted in Hamblin 1970.
+[1] To use a title from W. Ward Fearnside & William B. Holther (1959).
+Fallacy: The Counterfeit of Argument, cited in Hamblin 1970.
 P. 11.